 DONVAN: Hi.
 You can go ahead, Melody, you're on the air with us.

 MELODY: OK, yes.
 Yeah, I just wanted to share my story about how my panic attacks or anxiety attacks oftentimes don't seem to necessarily be the result of a particular stressful situation.
 I might have something random happen, such as maybe feeling a little bit of a dizzy spell or maybe have a hard time breathing or catching my breath.

 A lot of times, my panic attacks would happen at night, when I would wake up and just have a little bit of a hard time breathing, and I would just go into full-blown anxiety attack, panic mode, when my heart would start racing and an overwhelming sense of feeling really hot, and I couldn't breathe.
-And it was really, really challenging, to talk myself out of that, even though like the author said, I knew.
+And it was really, really challenging, if not impossible, to talk myself out of that, even though like the author said, I knew.
 I knew that it wasn't rational, and yet I couldn't talk myself out of it.